pytorch/rl/examples/multiagent/README.md

 python mappo_ippo.py
 ```

-You can even change the config frim the command line like:
+You can even change the config from the command line like:

 ```bash
 python mappo_ippo.py --m env.scenario_name=navigation